 About Me: I am a mathematician interested in Number Theory and Financial Mathematics from both theoretical and computational perspectives.
 My research focus has been the study of quadratic forms over the integers, and their symmetries.
 I have taught mathematics at Rutgers, Princeton, Duke, and the University of Georgia, and have held visiting research positions at several mathematics research institutes (MSRI, Max Planck Institute in Bonn).
 I am also regularly involved with the PROMYS summer program for high school students, based at Boston University, and am a member of the board of Trustees for the PROMYS Foundation.

-Advising Information: I am presently advising one Ph.D. student, Kate Thompson, at the University of Georgia.
-She is working in Computational Number Theory, with a focus on the connections between Quadratic Forms, Quaternion Algebras and Modular Forms.
+Advising Information: I was the primary research advisor for Kate Thompson’s 2014 Ph.D. thesis on “Explicit Representation Results for Quadratic Forms over and by Analytic Methods” at the University of Georgia.
+Her thesis (co-advised by Prof. Danny Krashen) is in Computational Number Theory, with a focus on the connections between Quadratic Forms, Quaternion Algebras and Modular Forms.
+She will be starting a postdoctoral position at Davidson College in Fall 2014.

 Princeton, NJ 08542